How to Use Dates as a Sweetener: Our Date Paste Recipe for Syrup, Smoothies & More

 Luckily, you can keep a bit of sweetness in your life and reap some awesome health benefits by swapping in dates for sugars, syrups and ingredients ending in –ose (like dextrose and maltose).
 Dates are super versatile and mild in flavor, so they won’t change the taste of your concoctions much more than adding a little sweetness.

 As an added bonus, dates are high in fiber, magnesium, calcium and phosphorus.
 The fiber helps slow the uptake of sugar into your system, preventing blood sugar spikes, and the nutrients help the body recognize it’s eating real food.
 Sweet and nourishing?
 They’re win-win.

 A simple date paste recipe is a yummy addition to coffees and teas, including lattes and cappuccinos.
-Whip up a batch and store it in a glass jar to have it handy for your morning joe.
-Simply blend 8-9 soaked, pitted medjool dates, 1 ¼ cup water and 1 ½ tsp lemon juice until it’s smooth.
-This will keep in the fridge for up to 2 weeks.
+Keep a small glass jar of date paste in the fridge to have it handy for your morning joe.

 Bake a little something-something

 Forget agave and stevia: dates are a delicious way to sweeten a smoothie.
-Start with 1 and add another 1-2 to taste.
-If they’re soaked before blending, the dates will melt into the mixture and leave nothing but a subtle sweet taste (no weird chewy bits, unless you want them).
+Start with one teaspoon of date paste and add more to taste.
+The dates will melt into the mixture and leave nothing but a subtle sweet taste (no weird chewy bits, unless you want them).